 Welcome to the media generation.
-At any given time of day children can be found sitting cross-legged on the floor bathed in blue light from the tube, battling video villians at the corner Wal-Mart, or “rapped” in a world fed to them by miniature music boxes attached to their belts.
+At any given time of day children can be found sitting cross-legged on the floor bathed in blue light from their smart device or “rapped” in a world fed to them by cellphones in their hands or pockets.
 Is it any wonder that our traditional ways of sharing the faith story seem so pedestrian?

 But you don’t have to turn your church or Sunday school into a video arcade to get children’s attention.
 Here are some ideas for sharing the gospel with those media-smart whiz kids.

 Let’s face it — a flannel board is a poor match for Masters of the Universe.
-But before you install a satellite dish on the children’s wing, think about the average Saturday morning cartoon.
+But before you set up a streaming service for the children’s wing, think about the average children’s cartoon.
 Take away the visual and sound effects and what’s usually left is a pretty weak story line.
 You, on the other hand, have at your disposal some of the greatest drama, adventure, and yes, even humor, in all of literature.
-Storytelling is a time-honored art, and although you may be tempted to simply sit children around a VCR to “veg out” on a Bible video, resist it.
-Try telling the story-face to face, and this time with feeling!
+Storytelling is a time-honored art, and although you may be tempted to simply sit children around a screen to “veg out” on a Bible video, resist it.
+Try telling the story face-to-face, and this time with feeling!